Rashbin/Edubridge/Projects/Python/Readme.md

 # House Price Prediction

-     Here,the price of house is predicted using linear regression model based on Income,House age,Number of rooms,Number of bedrooms and Population.
+     Here,the price of house is predicted using Linear Regression  based on Income,House age,Number of rooms,Number of bedrooms and Population.

+# Titanic Data Prediction

+     Here ,the survival of passengers is predicted using Logistic Regression based on the feature variable and target variable.

 # Breast Cancer Prediction

      Here,I use Logistic Regression,Decision Tree Classifier and Random Forest Classifier for predicting the breastcancer.So here I am